 [Note for editor: Modify the following paragraphs].

-To enter PS mode, the PCP shall announce the start of the first PCP Doze BI and the length of the PCP sleep interval through the DMG Wakeup Schedule element (8.4.2.130 (DMG Wakeup Schedule element)) and include this element within DMG Beacon or Announce frames.
-The DMG Wakeup Schedule element shall be transmitted at least dot11MaxLostBeacons times before the PCP goes into PS mode.
-The PCP enters PS mode at the instant specified by the value of the BI Start Time field of the corresponding DMG Wakeup Schedule element.
-In order to transition from PS mode to active mode, the PCP shall stop including DMG Wakeup Schedule elements in DMG Beacon and Announce frames.
+To enter PPS mode, the PCP announces the start of the first PCP Doze BI and the number of successive PCP Doze BIs through the DMG Wakeup Schedule element (8.4.2.130 (DMG Wakeup Schedule element)) and includes this element within DMG Beacon or Announce frames.
+The DMG Wakeup Schedule element shall be transmitted at least dot11MaxLostBeacons times before the PCP enters PPS mode.
+The first PCP Doze BI starts at the instant specified by the value of the BI Start Time field of the announced DMG Wakeup Schedule element, and the number of successive PCP Doze BIs is specified by the Number of Awake/Doze BIs field of the DMG Wakeup Schedule element.
+In order to transition from PPS mode to active mode, the PCP stops including the DMG Wakeup Schedule element in DMG Beacon and Announce frames.

+NOTE—As long as the PCP has not transmitted a DMG Beacon or Announce frame that does not include a DMG Wakeup Schedule element it is in PPS mode, including possibly after the last PCP Doze BI indicated in an announced DMG Wakeup Schedule element.

-In a PCP Doze BI, the PCP shall transmit an Announce frame during the ATI to each associated STA.
+In a PCP Doze BI, the PCP should schedule an ATI.
+The PCP should transmit an Announce frame to associated STAs during the ATI.

+NOTE—The PCP provides the PBSS timing synchronization function (TSF).
+Transmitting frequent TSF information through Announce frames is important when there are non-PCP STAs in the PBSS that rely on TSF information to communicate directly with each other.

 ...

-The PCP shall check that the schedule of pseudo-static allocations transmitted in the last Extended Schedule element before the PCP entered PS mode is valid during the PCP Doze BIs.
+The PCP shall check that the schedule of pseudo-static allocations transmitted in the last Extended Schedule element before the PCP entered PPS mode is valid during the PCP Doze BIs.
 Thus, a STA participating in such a pseudo-static allocation assumes that the allocation is present during the following consecutive PCP Doze BIs.